barbagroup/cuIBM/README.md

 	bin/cuIBM

-Update: August 29th, 2012
+Update: August 31st, 2012

 ATTENTION:
 This is a work-in-progress code.
 Only the GPU-based routines work.
-The available version solves flows over arbitrary moving bodies, but options for choosing Krylov solvers and preconditioners currently do not work.
-However, the maximum number of iterations and the relative tolerance for the linear solves can be set.
+The available version solves flows over arbitrary moving bodies.

 The following time-stepping schemes have been tested for the plain Navier-Stokes and the Taira & Colonius solvers: